MaheswaranThayani/RAG-Application/QUICKSTART.md

 - You can ask multiple questions after processing one PDF
 - Use "🗑️ Clear Chat History" to start a new conversation

-## 🐛 Troubleshooting

-**Error: "OpenAI API key not found"**
-- Make sure you created a `.env` file (not `.env.example`)
-- Check that the file is in the project root directory
-- Verify the key starts with `sk-`

-**Error: "Could not extract text from PDF"**
-- Your PDF might be scanned (image-based)
-- Try a PDF that was created from text documents

 **Slow processing?**
 - Large PDFs take more time